Mandatory Timeframe for Breach Reporting and/or Consumer Notification

 None to minimal

-For breaches involving notification of more than 1,000 persons at one time, breach reporting is required, without unreasonable delay, to the Office of the Attorney General and all consumer reporting agencies that compile and maintain files on consumers on a nationwide basis.
+For breaches involving notification of more than 1,000 persons at one time, reporting is required to all consumer reporting agencies that compile and maintain files on consumers on a nationwide basis and additional information must be provided to the Attorney General.

 The state Attorney General has enforcement and authority to bring an action to address violations and impose civil penalties.
 Individuals also have the right to recover direct economic damages due to violations.